jim-collier/x9git/README.md

 ### PowerShell

-*The PowerShell port hasn't shipped yet; until it does, the installer says so and points back at the Bash version.*
+*The PowerShell port is new and not in a release yet.
+Until one is cut, install it from the dev branch by adding `-Ref dev` to the scriptblock form below.*

 - User-only install